GrindeLab/STEAM/README.md

 # Using *STEAM* to Estimate Significance Thresholds

-In Grinde et al. (2018), we propose two approaches for estimating genome-wide significance thresholds for admixture mapping studies:
+In Grinde et al. (TBD), we propose two approaches for estimating genome-wide significance thresholds for admixture mapping studies:

-1. **Analytic Approximation:** applicable to admixed populations with \underline{2 ancestral populations}
+1. **Analytic Approximation:** applicable to admixed populations with 2 ancestral populations
-2. **Test Statistic Simulation:** applicable to admixed populations with \underline{2 or more ancestral populations}
+2. **Test Statistic Simulation:** applicable to admixed populations with 2 or more ancestral populations

+To run either approach, we need:

+- A `map` file containing, at minimum, the chromosome number and genetic position (in centimorgans) of each marker being tested
+- An estimate of `g`, the number of generations since admixture (see section below for our suggestions on how to estimate this number)

+The test statistic simulation approach additionally requires:

+- Estimated admixture proportions (`props`) for each individual.
+Also known as global ancestry proportions, these proportions indicate the total (genome-wide) proportion of genetic material inherited from each ancestral population.

 ## Examples